teamworktf/teamwork_server_beacon/examples/README.md

 pip3 install python-valve
 ```

-Also make sure you have openssl on your system (by defalt on most Linux systems).
+Also make sure you have OpenSSL on your system (by defalt on most Linux systems).
 Then run it like this and follow the instructions:

 ```
 ./verify_signature.py